greenlytics/mqe-forecast/README.md

 # gbdt-forecast

 ## Introduction
 This code, `gbdt-forecast`, is a method for energy and weather forecasting using gradient boosting decision trees.
 It considers the forecasting problem as a tabular problem without the  spatio-temporal aspects included in the modelling prior.
-Instead spatio-temporal features can be included as features in the tabular data.
+Instead spatio-temporal features can be included as (lagged) features in the tabular data.
 The code integrates four most popular gradient boosting implementations:

 ##### 1) [`lightgbm`](https://lightgbm.readthedocs.io/en/latest/) ([Link to LightGBM paper](https://papers.nips.cc/paper/6907-lightgbm-a-highly-efficient-gradient-boosting-decision-tree.pdf))
 ##### 2) [`xgboost`](https://xgboost.readthedocs.io/en/latest/) ([Link to XGBoost paper](https://arxiv.org/pdf/1603.02754.pdf))